talkkonnect/talkkonnect/README.md

 * run ./tkbuild.sh and wait for golang to install and talkkonnect to download along with all libraries automatically
 * You will need to copy and modify the XML Sample from [here](https://github.com/talkkonnect/talkkonnect/blob/main/sample-configs/talkkonnect-version2-usb-gpio-example.xml) and keep in the directory
 /home/talkkkonnect/gocode/src/github.com/talkkonnect/talkkonnect/talkkonnect.xml
-* After that you will have to configure alsa as shown in the audio configuration section below for talkkonnect to work
+* After that you will have to configure alsa as shown in the audio configuration section [below](https://github.com/talkkonnect/talkkonnect#audio-configuration) for talkkonnect to work

 ##### Sample XML files can be found from sample-configs folder: #####

 https://github.com/talkkonnect/talkkonnect/tree/main/sample-configs

-See the file talkkonnect-version2-usb-gpio-example.xml as an example with all the latest XLS tags.
+See the file talkkonnect-version2-usb-gpio-example.xml and talkkonnect.tkv1pcb as an example with all the latest XLS tags.

 ##### Start  talKKonnect binary #####